Public transport accessibility level: Ahmedabad

-Surat, India
+Surat

 Building from the Ahmedabad case study, PTAL was applied for Surat by Bhargav Adhvaryu, Abhay Chopde, and Lalit Dashora.
 This application goes beyond the Ahmedabad study in two ways.
-First, it overlays population density map on PTAL maps (see figure) demonstrating a better way to use PTAL maps to inform public transport investment decisions.
+First, it overlays population density map on PTAL maps (see figure Surat PTAL 2016 overlaid with population density) demonstrating a better way to use PTAL maps to inform public transport investment decisions.
 Second, it demonstrates the use of PTAL for evaluating future transport investment options.
-PTAL maps for year 2021 (see figure) were generated based on information on future (and committed) proposals to demonstrate PTAL's strategic use to create "what-if" scenarios.
-The Surat study also explicitly justified the use of 1 km2 grid for PTAL mapping in data and resource constrained situation by showing changes in PTAL map resolutions for grid sizes for comparison (see figure).
-Of course, smaller grid micro-PTAL maps can be prepared for specific areas of the city which could be used to fine-tuning public transport infrastructure provision at local area level.
+PTAL maps for year 2021 (see figure Surat PTAL 2016 v.
+2021 (future)) were generated based on information on future (and committed) proposals to demonstrate PTAL's strategic use to create "what-if" scenarios.
+The Surat study also explicitly justified the use of 1 km2 grid for PTAL mapping in data and resource constrained situations by showing changes in PTAL map resolutions for grid sizes for comparison (see figure Comparison of PTAL map for various grid sizes (Surat)).
+Of course, smaller grid micro-PTAL maps can be prepared for specific areas of the city, which could be used to fine-tune public transport infrastructure provision at the local area level.

-The Surat study discussed several uses of PTAL mapping such as: [1] prioritising public transport investments [2] Integrating transport in development/master plan [3] informing the parking policy [4] improving residential location choice and optimizing supply of affordable housing, and [5] understanding the mobility needs of the urban poor, which is based on another study in Ahmedabad.
+The Surat study discussed several uses of PTAL mapping such as: [1] prioritising public transport investments [2] Integrating transport in development/master plan [3] informing the parking policy [4] improving residential location choice and optimizing the supply of affordable housing, and [5] understanding the mobility needs of the urban poor, which is based on another study in Ahmedabad.
 It argues that living in high PTAL areas may not necessarily translate to high accessibility to destination by public transport, especially those urban poor with variable job destination by month and season (e.g., construction workers, casual labourers, street vendors, etc.).
-Superimposing housing location of the urban poor on the PTAL map allows identifying specific areas for enhancing the mobility (see figure).
+Superimposing the housing location of the urban poor on the PTAL map allows identifying specific areas for enhancing the mobility (see figure Ahmedabad PTAL 2017 superimposed with slum and chawl location).